Helen Mirren, musical 'Fun Home' win top Tony Awards

 "This feels like an embarrassment of riches," said Borle about his portrayal of William Shakespeare as a rock star in the bawdy parody of Broadway musicals set in 1590s Tudor England.

-The Tony Awards are presented by theater industry association The Broadway League and the American Theater Wing, a not-for-profit organization.
+The Tony Awards are presented by theater industry association The Broadway League and the American Theatre Wing, a not-for-profit organization.

 (Additonal reporting by Chris Michaud; Editing by Leslie Adler and Nick Zieminski)